-The intermediate certificate usually takes one academic year
+The intermediate certificate is a part-time course that usually takes one academic year.

 Please contact the partner institution for information about fees

-Please note that applicants wanting to teach English or maths will have to complete an additional entry assessment to demonstrate their content knowledge and skills.
-This may impact on the acquisition of a suitable teaching practice placement and therefore additional time must be factored for this.
+Those applicants aspiring to teach English or maths will have to complete an additional entry assessment to demonstrate their content knowledge and skills.
+Please allow extra time for this as the additional entry assessment will take longer to complete and process than a standard application.

 Please apply directly to the college(s) of your choice, using the special application form they will send you.
 The contact details for each college can be found on the right under ‘Partner Institutions’.